michaelrios2015/Investment-Value-Project-2/README.md

 # Investment-Value-Project-2

-This is the Assignment the project was created for
+This is the Assignment the project was created for:

- COSC 501/500   Project 2
+**COSC 501 at Towson University**

 Write a function that computes future investment value at a given interest rate for a specified number of years.
 The future investment is determined using the following formula:

-Accumulative Value =  investmentAmount * (1 + MonthlyInterestRate) NumberofYears*12
+**Accumulative Value =  investmentAmount * (1 + MonthlyInterestRate) NumberofYears*12**

 For example, if you enter amount 1000, annual interest rate 3.25%, and number of years 1, the future investment value is 1032.98.